 1. Vows: Content that you may have come up with for your vows can also be woven into your welcome message, keeping your vows crisp and clean.

 2. Procession: Remember to add the time it will take for your wedding party to enter in the schedule you set for your ceremony timing, so you don't fall behind schedule for the rest of the evening.

 3. Readings: Consider keeping readings down to one and no more than two.
-Rather than general readings, consider using time in your ceremonies for content that is more personalised such as insight into your relationship or a ritual to recognise your parents.
+Rather than general readings, consider using time in your ceremonies for content that is more personalized such as insight into your relationship or a ritual to recognize your parents.